20 Best Calf Exercises For Mass and Strength

 Soleus

-• The soleus muscle is located underneath the gastrocnemius and is responsible for stabilizing the ankle joint
+• The soleus muscle is located underneath the gastrocnemius and stabilizes the ankle joint.

 • While it doesn’t directly contribute to the visible shape of the calf, it is equally important for lower leg function.